shuyanhui/HD/README.md

 So, let's look at something.
 I want to take you back so you can see both at the same time.
 So we have the Normal up here and we have the Transposition down here, so we can see the differences, in that sense.
 Okay, so let's go over here to the top.
 Let's begin on the Design side.
 We know when we're looking at the Design side, obviously this is environmental, and we know that as far as the Color is concerned that this is going to be the environmental shores and the basic things we know about the values of that.
 And in the context of the environment, what the Tone is going to bring.

-_Advanced Mechanics I is a program of the International Human Design School (HIDS)_But remember, what we're particularly interested in here is this frequency.
+But remember, what we're particularly interested in here is this frequency.
 We're interested in the Right frequency.
 Remember that when we are looking at the body relative to the Design external, we can see whether the body, generally speaking within the environment, is going to be active or passive.
 So what we know here is that this is designed to be a passive vehicle.

 Now remember that it's coming from the other side where it's been very active.
 The setup on the other side to the Left is much more strategic.
 But what's very important is that the moment that the view is correct, there is this deep, deep, deep calmness in the vehicle.